FootFingers/40KB-Repo/README.md

 ## Contributing

 Contributions are welcome!
 Please open a pull request and submit for review.
+All contributors will be credited below.